PhiolemoniX/text-anonymizer/README.md

    cd train_custom_spacy_model
    ./train_custom_spacy_model.sh

+Running the script populates the spaCy model directory `custom_spacy_model/fi_datahel_spacy-0.0.2`.
+Tests expect this directory to exist.
-This will update custom spacy model in custom_spacy_model folder.
-You can then run evaluation script to evaluate the model.
+You can then run the evaluation script to evaluate the model.

 ## Model evaluation